Electronic Dog Collar Training Pros and Cons Explained

 Adjustable Levels of Intensity

-Most electronic collars these days come with the flexibility of a vibration or beep warning before administering the shock to your pet.
-They also have settings that you can easily adjust to only deliver a mild shock.
+These days, most electronic collars come with the flexibility of a vibration or beep warning before administering the shock to your pet.
+They also have settings that you can easily adjust only to deliver a mild shock.

 Of course, the results may vary depending on the temperament of the dog.
-The ones that are more stubborn may take a little longer to train.
+The more stubborn ones may take a little longer to train.

 Train Your Dog While Away